Brexit and business

 - events and webinars, covering a range of different topics

-It would also be advisable to register for email updates from HMRC, specifically ‘News and information about importing and exporting with the EU’.
+It would also be advisable to register for email updates from HMRC, specifically ‘trading with European Union (EU)’.

 Further information and advice

 The government is also providing information and advice in the following ways:

 - Brexit transition helplines, organised by theme and key actions for businesses

 - webinars and videos about trading with the EU

 Several national business groups have created Brexit information hubs, which pull together information and guidance on the new rules and what they mean for businesses: